greg-raven/grus/_posts/2021-03-11-shame-on-you-for-confirming-merrick-garland.md

 ---
-title: 'Shame on you for confirming Merrick Garland'
+title: "Shame on you for confirming Merrick Garland"
 layout: post
 categories:
 - Letters